MicrosoftDocs/VBA-Docs/outlook/Concepts/Configuring-Forms/specify-icons-to-be-displayed-for-a-form-region.md

 ---
-title: Specify Icons to be Displayed for a Form Region ms.prod: outlook ms.assetid: 9ffb9f46-a3b9-d90c-6771-9cd9f9b2e04a ms.date: 06/08/2019
+title: Specify icons to be displayed for a form region ms.prod: outlook ms.assetid: 9ffb9f46-a3b9-d90c-6771-9cd9f9b2e04a ms.date: 09/08/2021
 ms.localizationpriority: medium
 ---

-# Specify Icons to be Displayed for a Form Region
+# Specify icons to be displayed for a form fegion

 When you define a form region for a custom message class, such as **IPM.Note.Customer**, you can specify custom icons to be displayed in the explorer, inspector, and the ribbon for items belonging to that message class.